bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 # Uber Prize Starter Kit

-This repository is a starter kit for the **Uber Prize challenge** on **Crowd AI** where you may find background material and competition guidelines to help you get started.
+This repository is a starter kit for the **Uber Prize Challenge** on **[Crowd AI](https://www.crowdai.org/)** where you may find background material and competition guidelines to help you get started.

 ## Competition Rounds
 The competition will be split into two rounds: